TheRebelOfBabylon/golearnbtc/blog.md

 	}
 	new_tx_out.script_pubkey = new_out_script
 ```
-Then the unlock script and assemble it all into a `Tx` struct.
+Then define the unlock script and assemble it all into a `Tx` struct.
 ```
 	new_tx_in.prev_tx_script_pubkey = ByteScript{
 		cmds: in2_cmds,